-WHCA is now accepting internship applications for students who want to play a key role in assisting our dynamic community media center in accomplishing our mission to inform, enlighten and entertain community through access to modern technology, equipment, facilities, and training.
+WHCA is now accepting applications for our internship program for students who want to play a key role in assisting our dynamic community media center in accomplishing our mission to inform, enlighten and entertain community through access to modern technology, equipment, facilities, and training.

-Our internship program offers a well-rounded experience for currently enrolled students who have been previously acquainted with television.
-This internship aims to continue building on the intern’s skills and to help them gain real world experience in the television production field.
-Previous television experience is required.
+WHCA’s virtual internship program offers a well-rounded experience for currently enrolled students.
+Prior television production experience is preferred.
+This internship aims to build the intern’s skills and to help them gain real world experience in the television production field.

 Our program offers students: